 Sunflowers are a perfect complement to the vegetable garden.
 They make great trellises for climbing plants, and they have lots of nectar to attract pollinators.
 Unfortunately, they also tend to attract squirrels, which can be a problem if you are growing them to save the seeds.
 However, a coarse-leaved vegetable, such as squash, planted beneath them will go a long way toward deterring animals.

 Old-fashioned scented sweet peas are not edible by humans (the seeds are poisonous), but many other creatures find them delicious.
 If you have difficulty keeping them around in your flower garden, growing them in the protected enclosure of your vegetable garden is an alternative.
 Vegetable gardens are good places to put all kinds of cut flowers because you do not have to worry about empty spaces looking unkempt.
 Growing sweet peas with tall edible peas and pole beans is a way to squeeze them into the garden and get the benefit of attracting more pollinators to your beans.
 They will not cross-pollinate with edible peas, as they belong to different genera.Continue to 9 of 9 below.

 09 of 09

-Nectar-rich zinnia (Zinnia elegans) flowers are magnets for bees and other pollinators.
+Nectar-rich zinnia flowers are magnets for bees and other pollinators.
 They are also listed as popular with hummingbirds.
-The paler, pastel varieties seem to be attractive to Japanese beetles and can be tried as a trap crop, although I'm always hesitant to try anything that attracts Japanese beetles.
-And, as with sweet peas, planting zinnias in the vegetable garden gives you the opportunity to use them as cut flowers without leaving large gaps in your flower garden.
+The paler, pastel varieties seem to be attractive to Japanese beetles and can be tried as a trap crop, although you may be hesitant, for good reason, to try anything that attracts Japanese beetles.
+As with sweet peas, planting zinnias in the vegetable garden gives you the opportunity to use them as cut flowers without leaving large gaps in your flower garden.